Oxford has strong and varied connections with Mexico, Central America and the Caribbean.

-Mexico, Central America and the Caribbean are home to over 650 Oxford alumni.
-Over half are in Mexico, with Jamaica and Trinidad and Tobago having the next highest concentration.
-There are four alumni groups in Central America and the Caribbean: OUS Mexico, OUS Trinidad and Tobago, Oxford and Cambridge Society of the West Indies, and OUS Central America in Costa Rica.
+Mexico, Central America and the Caribbean are home to over 970 Oxford alumni.
+Almost half are in Mexico, with Jamaica, Bermuda and Trinidad and Tobago having the next highest concentrations.
+There are three alumni groups in Central America and the Caribbean: OUS Mexico, OUS Trinidad and Tobago, and the Oxford & Cambridge Society of Bermuda.

 Notable Oxford alumni from the Caribbean include a number of statespeople:

 - Norman Washington Manley, chief minister of Jamaica (1955-62)